McNopper/ZeroInfinity/README.md

 Thanks to Eric Lengyel for asking the initial right questions.

-Thanks a lot to my family and their patience having me as a 🤓.
+Thanks a lot, to my family and their patience having me as a 🤓.

 ## Note